frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 New fields are added.
 The field `last_rewarded_at` is to keep track of the last time rewards were claimed for this Staking Account.
 MaximumCapacity staking accounts MUST always have the value `None` for `last_rewarded_at`.
 This should be the default value also.
 `MaximumCapacity` is also the default value for `staking_type` and should map to 0.
 Finally, `stake_change_unlocking`, a BoundedVec is added which tracks the chunks of when a staking account has changed targets for some amount of funds.
+This is to prevent retarget spamming.
 ```rust
 pub struct StakingAccountDetails {
     pub active: BalanceOf<T>,